-Passing Laventville, we had to do one last thing before we left.
+We had to do one last thing before we left.
 It had to do with hummingbirds.
 Hummingbirds you say?
 Not more boat things like propellers?
 Or anchors?
-Oh yes.
-Hummingbirds.
+Oh yes; hummingbirds.
 I’m slightly obsessed with them.
 Catching a glimpse of one flitting around a purple flower or zooming off the edge of a cliff in the Caribbean, it’s the feels like the opposite of a curse.
-A blessing.
-We’ve caught one somewhere on our travels; flitting in and out of purple flowers in Jolly Harbour in Antigua, on remote beaches in the BVI.
+It’s a blessing.
+We’ve always caught one somewhere on our travels; flitting in and out of purple flowers in Jolly Harbour in Antigua, on remote beaches in the BVI.
 We even spotted a tiny nest in St. Lucia.
 Eggs like blue tic-tacs.
 Alas, no luck this season in Barbados.
-Now in Trinidad, I read that Trinidad was once known as ‘Iere’.
+Now I’d read that Trinidad was once known as ‘Iere’.
 This means ‘Land of the Hummingbird’.
 I discovered that the hummingbird was once the Amerindians’, the indigenous people of Trinidad’s sacred animal.
 They believed that the little acrobatic birds carried the souls of their ancestors.

 Perfect.
 I looked for a place to see them.
 Turns out that a world-class sanctuary exists in Trinidad, but it’s a long drive through the mountains.
 Hmm.
 I looked somewhere closer.
 In the top ten list of things to do in Trinidad, right near the top was hanging out in Theo and Gloria’s garden, Yerette.
 Literally.
 This is the back garden of two retired people who live high up in the Maracas Valley.
 Past Laventille, up, up and next to the huge silk cotton tree.
 The Amerindians’ sacred tree.
 In the Maracas valley which was the Amerindian’s sacred valley.
 Petroglyphs, Amerindian ancient rock carvings are found here.
 Hold on.
 Sacred bird.
 Sacred tree.
 Sacred valley.
 Was this just a coincidence?

 Not by the look in Theo and Gloria’s eyes.
-It was clear that Theo and Gloria get hummingbirds.
-So much so, they opened up their garden for everyone to see.
-As well as planting flowers that attract hummingbirds, feeder after tree-hanging feeder was filled with sugar cane-diluted nectar solution.
+Theo and Gloria opened up their garden for everyone to see.
+As well as planting flowers to attract hummingbirds, feeder after tree-hanging feeder was filled with sugar cane-diluted nectar solution.
 Theo took us aside at the start.
 ‘It’s nectar solution,’ he said seriously.
 ‘We never call it sugar water.’
 Since I was standing in his garden, I nodded.
 But what was wrong with calling it sugar water I wondered?
 The hummingbirds didn’t seem to mind them.
 They ducked in and out of the gardens in their hundreds.
-Hundreds of hummingbirds!
-I was in bonafide geek heaven.

 Theo revealed his plan for us.
 We were to become hummingbird ambassadors.
 This was because, he explained, along with bees, hummingbirds are the significant pollinators of plants in the tropical Americas.
 No hummingbirds, no pollination.
 At 345 species strong they are the second largest family of birds in the world.
 18 species alone were to be found in Theo and Gloria’s garden.
 Including the White-Necked Jacobin, the Green-Throated Mango and the astonishingly beautiful Ruby Topaz.
 As Theo spoke, these evolutionary specialists buzzed around us.